SkyScenes: A Synthetic Dataset for Aerial Scene Understanding

 \subsection{\textbf{\csim: Dataset Details}}

 \textbf{Annotations.} We provide semantic, instance and depth annotations for every image in \csim.
 Semantic annotations in \csim by default are across $28$ classes.
-These are building, fence, pedestrian, pole, roadline (markings on road), road, sidewalk, vegetation, cars, wall, traffic sign, sky, bridge, railtrack, guardrail, traffic light, water, terrain, rider, bicycle, motorcycle, bus, truck and others (see Fig.~\ref{fig:teaser} for an example).\footnote{We provide detailed definitions in Sec.~\ref{sec:class} of the appendix.}
+These are building, fence, pedestrian, pole, roadline (markings on road), road, sidewalk, vegetation, cars, wall, traffic sign, sky, bridge, railtrack, guardrail, traffic light, water, terrain, rider, bicycle, motorcycle, bus, truck and others (see Fig.~\ref{fig:teaser} for an example and Sec.~\ref{sec:class} in appendix for definitions)

 \textbf{Training, Validation and Test Splits.} \csim has $70$ images per town (across $8$ towns) for each of the $5$ weather and daytime conditions, and $12$ height \& pitch combinations, resulting in a total of $33,600$ images.
-We use $80$\% ($26,880$ images) of the dataset for training models, with $10$\% ($3,360$ images) each for validation and testing.
-While creating train, val and test splits, we collect equal number of samples from each town by dividing each town-specific traversal sequence into $3$ segments: the initial $80$\% for training, the next $10$\% for testing, and the final $10$\% of the segment for validation.
-Moreover, within each split, we ensure that every viewpoint is accompanied by its $60$ different variations across weather, daytime, height, and pitch settings.
-This safeguards against any potential cross-contamination across different splits while ensuring fair representation and equal distributions of all variations.
+We use $80$\% ($26,880$ images) of the dataset for training models, with $10$\% ($3,360$ images) each for validation and testing (see Sec.~\ref{sec:splits} in appendix).

-\textbf{Class Distribution(s).} In Fig.~\ref{fig:raw_pixel_counts}, we compare the number of densely annotated pixels in \csim with those in Syndrone~\cite{rizzoli2023syndrone} (another synthetic dataset) and UAVid~\cite{lyu2020uavid} (a real aerial dataset).
-Compared to both the real and prior synthetic counterparts, we show that \csim is specifically curated to ensure adequate tail class representation (more \texttt{human} and \texttt{vehicle} pixels) to facilitate model learning.
-Additionally, in Fig.~\ref{fig:carla_uavid_pixel_prop}, we highlight how the distribution of classes changes across variations within \csim -- rural and urban map layouts and height and pitch specifications. \csim exhibits substantial diversity in class-distributions across such conditions, allowing these individual conditions to serve as diagnostic splits to assess model sensitivity (see Sec.~\ref{sec:diagnostic})
+\textbf{Class Distribution(s).} In Fig.~\ref{fig:carla_uavid_pixel_prop}, we highlight how the distribution of classes changes across variations within \csim -- rural and urban map layouts and height and pitch specifications. \csim exhibits substantial diversity in class distributions across such conditions, allowing these individual conditions to serve as diagnostic splits to assess model sensitivity (see Sec.~\ref{sec:diagnostic}).